BlackCAT-CubeSat/n2o4/USING.md

 add_cfe_app(rustfsw fsw/src/placebo.c)

+# cfe_rust_crate takes two arguments: the name of the cFE app
+# and the name of the crate at rust-fsw/Cargo.toml:
-cfe_rust_crate(rustfsw rustfsw)
+cfe_rust_crate(rustfsw thecratename)

+# Since the Rust code is compiled to a static library, you need to
-# Make sure the application entry point is in the linked-together app
+# ensure the application entry point is in the linked-together app:
 target_link_options(rustfsw PUBLIC LINKER:--require-defined=RUSTFSW_AppMain)
 ```